Crediton Dairy Limited – Modern Slavery (MS) Statement

 As part of our initiative to identify, monitor and reduce the risk of slavery and human trafficking occurring within our supply chain, we have undertaken the following due diligence procedures:

-(a) we confirm to our UK suppliers of our commitment to transparency and combatting modern slavery within our own organisation and our similar expectation from suppliers of goods and services to us;
+(a) we confirm to our UK suppliers, our commitment to transparency and combatting modern slavery within our own organisation and our reciprocal expectation from suppliers of goods and services to us;

 (c) key members of the Procurement Team have received initial training on the issue of modern slavery.